 One of the great things with common retargeting platforms such as Adroll or Google is that you can show ads and messages to visitors based on specific pages/sections they viewed.

-Using information on page visits you can estimate the funnel stage of each of yours visitor, and then offering them appropriate content that pulls them through the funnel.
+Using information on page visits you can estimate the funnel stage of each of your visitor, and then offering them appropriate content that pulls them through the funnel.
 This is how you can create new form submissions with increasing value.

 Here’s how to identify what funnel stage your visitors are in: